-- 1931 Federation of American Women's Clubs in Europe formed by seven clubs. - 1932 First conference of Federation of American Women's Clubs in Europe held in Berlin. - 1935 Name changed to Federation of American Women's Clubs Overseas. - 1937 Acronym FAWCO adopted. - 1949 First postwar conference, held in Copenhagen; six out of eight clubs attended. - 1955 Special Citizenship Committee appointed to work on absentee voting; membership 16 clubs. - 1957 Mutual aid project put into operation, and donation sent to victims of Thessaly earthquake. - 1965 Peace Through Knowledge adopted as FAWCO project. - 1968 FAWCO Foundation established; first grant made to victims of Lisbon flood.
-Gertrude de Gallaix received Woman of Conscience Award from the National Council of Women of the U.S.A. - 1971 First FAWCO Foundation scholarship awarded. - 1975 Associate member club category created for those groups with a sizeable non-American membership; AIWC Genoa the first associate club. - 1979 First Reps' meeting at a conference; membership 23 clubs. - 1981 Conference delegates voted in favor of incorporating FAWCO. - 1982 First Interim Meeting opened to all club members.
-A FAWCO tour organized in Thailand. - 1983 Handbook for the American Family Abroad published.
-Membership 29.
-First meeting of club presidents convened at a Conference; fourth meeting of FAWCO Reps. - 1984 Social Security Benefits Overseas published.
+- 1931 Federation of American Women's Clubs in Europe formed by seven clubs: London, Antwerp, Paris, Berlin, The Hague, Vienna and Zurich. - 1932 First conference held in Berlin; Paris delegates attended; Constitution drafted; Mrs. Curtis Brown elected president. - 1933 Conference in Vienna; Belgrade attended; elected officers to be for a twoyear period. - 1934 Conference in Paris; Mrs. Connett of Paris elected president; gangster films and birth control were concerns. - 1935 Copenhagen, Hamburg and Stockholm attended meeting in The Hague. - 1936 Meeting in Copenhagen; Oslo joined; Shanghai attended as an observer, inspiring the name change to the Federation of American Women's Clubs Overseas;.
+FAWCO Bulletin published; Mrs. Mennell of London elected Federation's third president. - 1937 Acronym FAWCO adopted; Zurich and Geneva hosted the meeting. - 1938 Conference in Hamburg; Mrs. Volkman of Zurich elected fourth president. - 1939 Meeting in London; peace seemed to be "running out;" 1940 meeting in Oslo cancelled; archives lost; papers destroyed by Mrs. Morgenstierne. - 1949 First postwar conference held in Copenhagen; six out of eight clubs attended; decision to hold Biennial Conferences. - 1955 Special Citizenship Committee appointed to work on absentee voting; membership 16 clubs. - 1957 Mutual aid project put into operation; donation sent to victims of Thessaly earthquake. - 1960 First Interim Meeting in Rome; Mrs. St. John President. - 1962 Affiliated with The National Council of Women of the United States.

+1963 19 clubs in 14 countries; 4500 members.

+1965 Peace Through Knowledge adopted as FAWCO project.

+1968 FAWCO Foundation established; first grant made to victims of Lisbon flood; Gertrude de Gallaix received Woman of Conscience Award from the National Council of Women of the United States.

+1971 First FAWCO Foundation scholarship awarded.

+1975 Associate Member Club category created for those groups with a large non-American membership; AIWC Genoa the first Associate Club.

+1979 First reps' meeting at a conference; membership 23 clubs.

+1981 Conference delegates voted in favor of incorporating FAWCO.

+1982 First Interim Meeting opened to all club members; FAWCO tour organized in Thailand.

+1983 Handbook for the American Family Abroad published; membership 29; first meeting of club presidents convened at a Conference; fourth meeting of FAWCO reps.

+1984 Social Security Benefits Overseas published.

-1985 Two clubs, Dusseldorf and Oslo, sponsored a Conference together.
-Associate clubs granted same voting rights as regular clubs.
+1985 Two clubs, Dusseldorf and Oslo, sponsored a Conference together; Associate Clubs granted same voting rights as Regular Clubs.